EricMFink/ProfessionalResponsibility/_outlines/Conflicts.md

 ##### Rule 1.10(b)

-- Firm may not represent a person with interests materially adverse to former lawyer’s client (not currently represented by Firm), if:
+- Firm may not represent a person with interests materially adverse to former lawyer's client (not currently represented by Firm), if:
 	- Same or substantially related matter, and
 	- Any lawyer remaining in the firm has material information about the former client protected by Rules 1.6 and 1.9(c)